BILL HENSHAW, OD, FCOVD

 Computer Vision Syndrome

-Computer vision syndrome, also referred to as digital eyestrain, encompasses a group of vision-related problems that result from prolonged computer, tablet, e-reader and smartphone use, according to the American Optometric Association.
+Computer vision syndrome sic:(Computer Vision Syndrome), also referred to as digital eyestrain, encompasses a group of vision-related problems that result from prolonged computer, tablet, e-reader and smartphone use, according to the American Optometric Association.
 With the average American worker spending seven hours a day on a computer, that’s a lot of screen time.

 CVS can cause a number of problems for workers, AOA states, including eyestrain, headaches, dry eyes, blurry vision, and neck and shoulder pain.
 Poor lighting, screen glare and improper viewing distance can contribute to these issues.
 So can poor posture and uncorrected vision problems.